Macroscopic properties of equity markets: stylized facts and portfolio performance: Capital distribution curve and market diversity

 \begin{fact} The overall shape of the capital distribution curve is stable.
 In particular, the full capital distribution curve is generally concave and decays rapidly on the right end. \end{fact}

 The apparent long-term stability, which we distinguish from the concept of (strict or second order) {\it stationarity} in time series analysis, of the shape of the capital distribution curve is striking and calls for explanation.
 As noted in \cite[pages 101--103]{D19}, this stability is neglected by standard multivariate financial models.
 To take a simple example, suppose stocks followed a multivariate Black-Scholes model as in the classical Merton problem \cite{M69}.
 Then the capital distribution would eventually degenerate into a point mass by the law of large numbers.
 If the capital distribution followed approximately a {\it power law} (or {\it Pareto distribution}) with exponent $\alpha > 0$, i.e., $\mu^{\mathcal{A}_t}_{(k)} \approx \frac{1}{Z_t} k^{-\alpha}$ where $Z_t$ is a normalization constant, the capital distribution curve would look approximately like a straight line with slope $-\alpha$.
 The special case $\alpha = 1$ is frequently called {\it Zipf's law}.
-While power laws are ubiquitous in many rank–size distributions in economics (see e.g.~\cite{FF20, G99, N05, SMS09} and the references therein) and complex systems \cite{thurner2018introduction}, it does not hold for the full capital distribution curve but may be a reasonable first approximation.
-Here, we should mention that the CRSP universe does not contain private companies which are not listed on stock exchanges.
-We also remark that because the capital distribution curve is plotted in log-log scale, a visually small change of the curve, especially on its right end, correspond to large movements in the capitalization weights.
+While power laws are ubiquitous in many rank–size distributions in economics (see e.g.~\cite{FF20, G99, N05, SMS09} and the references therein) and {\it complex systems} \cite{thurner2018introduction}, it does not hold for the full capital distribution curve but may be a reasonable first approximation.
+We also remark that because the capital distribution curve is plotted in log-log scale, a visually small change of the curve, especially on its right end, corresponds to large movements in the capitalization weights.

 A possible interpretation of the stability of shape is that the capital distribution curve, which may be regarded as a high dimensional time series, can be well approximated by a low dimensional object which is stable in some sense.
 This suggests the use of dimension reduction.
 Using {\it convex principal component analysis \cite{BGKL17}} which can incorporate the monotone constraint of the capital distribution \eqref{eqn:capital.distribution}, the first and the last author showed in \cite[Section 6.3]{CW22b} that by restricting to, say, the largest $1000$ stocks (which differ from day to day) and using the {\it Aitchison geometry} \cite{EPMB03} on the (ranked) unit simplex, about $80\%$ of the variation of the curve can be captured by the first two convex principal components.
 Moreover, movements along the first convex principal component correlate strongly with {\it market diversity} whose behaviours are examined in Section \ref{sec:diversity}.
 Nevertheless, dimension reduction methods generally cannot capture idiosyncratic behaviours of the stocks, especially the largest ones which have significant influence on the market.